 Parents typically sit close by while their child takes the test.

-Sometimes children cry (most of the time it’s because they think there is a shot involved) and, in those cases, you may be asked to sit with your child to help them calm down.
+Sometimes children cry and, in those cases, you may be asked to sit with your child to help them calm down.

-If your child cries, don’t fret!
-They are one of many… it does not mean they are going to have a hard time at school or that the teacher is making notes about your child!
+If your child cries, don’t worry!
+It is very common and Kindergarten teachers are used to it!
+They are one of many… it does not mean they are going to have a hard time at school or that the teacher is making notes about your child.

 It can feel a little scary to be sitting close to someone you’ve never met while they ask questions that may be a little difficult.

-The actual content of the test is going to vary from state to state but academic readiness for Kindergarten involves mastering pre-k skills such as:
+The actual kindergarten assessment questions are going to vary from state to state but academic readiness for Kindergarten involves mastering pre-k skills such as:

 - Recognition of letters